 #1.
 Southernmost Point Buoy

 No trip to Key West is complete without a photo beside the iconic red, yellow, and black striped buoy that marks the spot of the southernmost point in the continental United States.
 From where you stand, it’s only 90 miles to Cuba.
-(Also, did you know you can cruise to Cuba now?)

 #2.
 Duval Street